 Step 5: garnish

-Finally, pasta e ceci is traditionally finished off with grated Parmesan or Pecorino Romano.
-You can omit or substitute the cheese if you are vegan or a vegetarian who avoids rennet.
+Pasta e ceci is traditionally finished with grated Parmesan or Pecorino Romano.
+You can omit or substitute the cheese if you avoid rennet.

 Variations and substitutions

 If you don’t have cherry tomatoes, feel free to sub ripe full-sized or roma tomatoes or a small can of chopped tomatoes.
 While I usually recommend whole tomatoes when you buy cans of tomatoes, the short cooking time here requires chopped tomatoes.
 If your fresh tomatoes don’t have much flavor, add a tablespoon of tomato paste.